 We examined SMIs, purchase intention, purchase behavior, and the role of consumer trust.
-This study made two contributions.
-First, the findings affirmed the capacity of SMIs to impact consumers' purchase intentions.
+This study makes two contributions.
+First, the findings affirm the capacity of SMIs to impact consumers' purchase intentions.
 However, we observed a substantial intention-behavior gap, as our model explained only 2.1% of the variance in actual purchasing behavior.
 This empirical evidence of weak behavioral translation questions the theoretical assumption of intention-behavior alignment within digital contexts.
-Second, we found a negative relationship between trust and intention, which contradicts most existing literature.
+Second, we discover a negative relationship between trust and intention, which contradicts most of the literature.
 This paradox implies that highly polished and overtly commercial influencer content may activate persuasion knowledge, converting trust into skepticism.
-Our findings substantiate growing concerns regarding authenticity deficits in influencer marketing [1] while challenging the universal applicability of trust-based persuasion through SMIs.
-These contributions call for a paradigm shift from the uncritical adoption of influencer marketing strategies to evidence-based frameworks that recognize (1) the fragile nature of digital trust, (2) the mediating influence of platform-specific contextual factors, and (3) the essential distinction between engagement, purchase intention, and purchase behavior.
+Our findings substantiate growing concerns regarding authenticity deficits in influencer marketing [1], while challenging the universal applicability of trust-based persuasion through SMIs.
+These contributions call for a paradigm shift from the uncritical adoption of influencer marketing strategies to evidence-based frameworks that recognize: (1) the fragile nature of digital trust, (2) the mediating influence of platform-specific contextual factors, and (3) the essential distinction between engagement, purchase intention and purchase behavior.

 These findings suggest that brands should prioritize authenticity in influencer collaborations, align partnerships with pricing and distribution, and focus on sales metrics rather than just engagement.
-Future research should explore trust's adverse effects, cross-cultural differences in influencer effectiveness, and use longitudinal studies to assess behavioral outcomes over time.
+Future research should explore trust's negative effects, crosscultural differences in influencer effectiveness, and use longitudinal studies to assess behavioral outcomes over time.

-Author Contributions: Conceptualization, G.B.A., F.F. and L.M.; methodology, G.B.A.; formal analysis, G.B.A.; investigation, G.B.A., F.F. and L.M.; resources, G.B.A., F.F. and L.M.; data curation, G.B.A.; writing-original draft preparation, G.B.A.; writing-review and editing, F.F. and L.M.
+Author Contributions: Conceptualization, G.A., F.F. and L.M.; methodology, G.A.; formal analysis, G.A..; investigation, G.A., F.F. and L.M.; resources, G.A., F.F. and L.M.; data curation, GBA.; writing-original draft preparation, GBA.; writing-review and editing, F.F. and L.M.
 All authors have read and agreed to the published version of the manuscript.

-Funding: This research received no external funding.
+Funding: This research received no external funding